darkodemic/sapphire/README.md

 ├── scripts     // Plugins and 3rd party scripts that are loaded during initialization ├── source      // Assets and files that will be published to final output └── src         // Source files that will be built and published to source folder
+    ├── js      // JavaScript files that will be build into scripts folder.
-    ├── assets  // Static assets that can be just dumped into public folder ├── icons
+    ├── scss    // SCSS files that will be build into css files └── assets  // Static assets
+            ├── icons
             └── images
-        ├── js   // JavaScript files that will be build into scripts folder.
-        └── scss // SCSS files that will be build into css files
 ```